 For example, if each shirt costs you $5 to make and you've made 100 shirts, your COGS is $500.

-Overhead costs refers the cost it takes to keep your business running like office supplies, rental fees, equipment rentals, fees to apply for a business permit, etc.
+Overhead costs refers to the cost it takes to keep your business running like office supplies, space rent, equipment rentals, fees to apply for a business permit, etc.